-Human Development and Social Relations (HDSR) helps students understand individuals in the context of the contemporary social system.
+Human Development and Social Relations (HDSR) helps students understand individuals in the context of contemporary social systems.
 Combining psychology, sociology, anthropology and philosophy, students study social problems in all their complexity, learn how to work with individuals and groups within larger organizational settings, and appreciate diverse perspectives and cultures.

 Students who choose HDSR take advantage of this major by focusing on interdisciplinary and experiential learning within the classroom and larger community, developing a service- and people-oriented perspective, as well as the ability to analyze and respond to problems creatively.